wuhongyi/PKUXIADAQ/README/en/source/UsersGuide/FIRMWARE.rst

 		- (1) no longer process pile-up rejection or inverse pile-up rejection, all events will be accepted, but still with pileup flag in the event header;
 		- (2) removed "no traces for large pulses" feature.

-- 100MHz 14 bit(pixie16_revfpku_14b100m_dsp_update_05082018)
-	- multiplicity results(front panel A) can be output regardless of MultiplicityMaskHigh[31]=0 or 1
-	- The value is set to 0 when the calculated energy is negative.
-	- The pileup event energy is not set to 0, output calculated values directly.
-	- In the record waveform mode, when the waveform buffer is full, the module is not busy, and the header continues to record.
-In this case, the output event data has no waveform.
-	- The record waveform mode with down frequency output.
-The strategy adopted is to select the output of 1, 1/2, 1/4, 1/8, 1/16, 1/32, 1/64, 1/128 frequency, ie how many points retain one point.
-The points retained are the averaged values.

 - 250MHz 12bit(pixie16_revf_12b250m_firmware_release)
 	- standard firmware